-If you are graduating from a graduate MFA program located anywhere besides the USA, you are not eligible to apply.
-(Unfortunately, this is due to visa issues).
+If you are graduating from a graduate MFA program located anywhere besides the USA, you are not eligible to apply — unless you are American and hold an American passport.
+(Unfortunately, this is due to visa deadlines).

 UT Austin Department of Art and Art History Studio Art graduate students and alumni are not eligible to apply.